acenet-arc/fortran_oop_as_a_second_language/_episodes/type_bound_procedures.md

 {: .fortran}
 However, in object oriented languages it is common to think of procedures as part of the object or type and have the procedure be called from the object.
 So instead of calling a procedure and explicitly passing in the object like `call display(vec)` as above the different syntax using the `%` operator `call vec%display()` is more in line with the object oriented way of thinking.

 The `%` style of calling a subroutine works exactly the same as the usual way except that the first argument in the subroutine is automatically replaced by the object to the left of the `%` operator.
 This type of procedure is called a **type bound procedure**.
+In other languages this might be called a **member function** as it is a member of the type like the component variables are members.

 To create a type bound procedure you must specify that the type *contains* that procedure.
 In the below code, notice how we have specified that the `display` subroutine is *contained* in the derived type.